hudson-and-thames/mlfinlab/docs/source/codependence/correlation_based_metrics.rst

 Where :math:`dCov[X, Y]` can be interpreted as the average Hadamard product of the doubly-centered Euclidean distance matrices of
 :math:`X, Y`. (`Cornell lecture slides, p.7 <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_)

-Values of distance correlation fall in range:
+Values of distance correlation fall in the range:

 .. math::
     0 \leq \rho_{dist}[X, Y] \leq 1

 Distance correlation is equal to zero if and only if the two variables are independent (in contrast to Pearson correlation that can be zero even if the variables are dependant).